-Student Life offers a holistic approach to foster a respectful and inclusive community on campus, as well as opportunities for students to explore identities and develop leadership skills.
+Student Experience & Engagement (SEE) offers a holistic approach to foster a respectful and inclusive community on campus, as well as opportunities for students to explore identities and develop leadership skills.
 Valuing the development of all students, we provide cocurricular workshops, dialogues, community spaces, and resources to promote self knowledge and growth within a larger community and social context.
 We work alongside students to empower them as leaders, critical thinkers, community builders, and social change agents.

 The Barnard BLUE Series includes workshops, dialogues, and a summit around leadership development and social justice education.
 This series is aimed to engage students in intentional dialogues to explore their identities and what it means to foster inclusive communities.
 All incoming students are required to attend the Discover Barnard BLUE session during NSOP as an introduction to the series and to begin the conversation about what equitable and inclusive communities mean.
 Our Collective, workshops, and summit exist to further that conversation during a students times at Barnard.

 Every incoming student is required to attend this session during the New Student Orientation Program.
 Discover Barnard BLUE (DBB) replaced what was "Perspectives on Diversity" and serves as an interactive session to assist students in defining what is an equitable and inclusive community, and what there are hopes are for their time at Barnard.
 We specifically explore the many identities that all students bring to campus and discuss how these identities impact how we all uniquely contribute to and intersect with the larger Barnard community.
 Discover Barnard BLUE is facilitated by SEE staff and NSOP Orientation Leaders.